BAT-LZ Out of Hell: The Minmax Parsing Algorithm

-Now let us look at the Boolean $\real(v)$.
-We will initialize it to $0$ and set it to $1$ the first time we see an occurrence of $L(v)$.
-At that point, the two values $\minmax(v)$ and $\txtpos(v)$ are {\em realistic} values, while prior to that they are only {\em optimistic}: We initialize $\minmax(v)$ to $+\infty$, and when we encounter a non-empty prefix of $L(v)$, of length $0<d\leq\sd(v)$, starting, say, in position $s_0$, we will update $\minmax(v)$ to $\max C[s_0\dd s_0+d-1]$ and $\txtpos(v)$ to $s_0$.
+Now let us look at the case $\real(v)=0$, we have yet to see an occurrence of $L(v)$.
+Initially, $\minmax(v)=+\infty$; when we encounter a non-empty prefix of $L(v)$, of length $0<d\leq\sd(v)$, starting, say, in position $s_0$, we update $\minmax(v)$ to $\max C[s_0\dd s_0+d-1]$ and $\txtpos(v)$ to $s_0$.
 Thus, we have seen an occurrence of a prefix of $L(v)$ but not yet a full occurrence of $L(v)$, and we are optimistic since we are hoping to find a full occurrence whose max does not exceed the current one.
 However, as soon as we find the first full occurrence (and set $\real(v)=1$), from that point on we only update $\minmax(v)$ and $\txtpos(v)$ if we see another full occurrence.
 Therefore, $\real(v)$ is updated exactly once during the algorithm.